 1.1 Purpose

-The standard medical walker or walking aid helps to improve stability and balance of its user while they are walking.
-The objective of this project is to modify a standard medical walker to include various mechanical and electrical components; autonomous features, in order to improve the user experience.
+The standard medical walker or walking aid helps to improve the stability and balance of its user while they are walking.
+The objective of this project is to modify a standard medical walker to include various mechanical/electrical components and autonomous features in order to improve the user experience.
 The modified walker, called the SmartWalker, will involve designing and developing an autonomous and safe system while keeping all original functions of the standard medical walker.

 This document defines the project scope, outlines the system overview and highlights the main functional and nonfunctional requirements of the SmartWalker.